-But these days I only have a fourth cocktail -- and then a fifth and a sixth and a seventh and an uh-oh -- when I mean to have a fourth cocktail.
-But mostly I enjoy a second third cocktail, and sometimes a third third cocktail.
-If I started very early in the day, I might even enjoy a fourth third cocktail.
+But these days I only have a fourth cocktail when I mean to have a fourth cocktail.
+But mostly I enjoy a second third cocktail, and on rarer occasion a third third cocktail.
+If I started very early in the day, and we’re on the beach with nothing to do, I might even enjoy a fourth third cocktail.
 Your mileage may vary; closed course, professional drinker and all that.

 To be perfectly honest, and I do hope my sons don’t read this before they have the age and experience and practice and skills necessary to make it work, and as my friends can attest, the second third cocktail is easily the best part of any successful evening here at Casa Verde.